Spryte-Studio/Whats_For_Dinner/FutureDevelopment.md

 -- INVENTORY LIST WIDGET
-  -- When ingredients have been selected but api response not received yet, display spinner -- When ingredients selected but no results, show current page -- Button to randomly pair ingredients (possibly based on certain filter, like meal type, or expiration date) and search for recipes
+  -- Expanding to size of page to display more details -- When ingredients have been selected but api response not received yet, display spinner -- When ingredients selected but no results, show current page -- Button to randomly pair ingredients (possibly based on certain filter, like meal type, or expiration date) and search for recipes